How to move from digital experimentation to transforming for tomorrow

 The answers depend on many factors, such as your competitive environment, your appetite for risk, your budget and your existing technology.
 Before you decide how far and how fast to go, it’s useful to understand some key differences between legacy systems and modern digital architectures.

-Legacy systems vs Total Digital
+Legacy systems vs total transformation

 The second advantage is that you can automate thousands of requests, rather than dozens of processes.
 By stringing together use cases, and keeping interfaces simple and flexible, you can even create zero-touch processes.
 These let customers choose a product, generate an order, make a payment and track their order, all without any manual input from your business.

-Three routes to Total Digital
+Three routes to transforming for tomorrow

 Digital bolt-ons, then major surgery